DigitalNZ/supplejack/_posts/2014-05-02-schema-dsl-domain-specific-language.md

 ## Mongo Indexing

+By default Supplejack does not index fragments.
+You should set this up yourself.
 All the fields that you define in the schema will be part of the Fragment.
-You can index those fields using `mongo_index` DSL.
+You shoul index those fields using the `mongo_index` DSL.

 ```ruby
 mongo_index :status, fields: [{status: 1}]